 #12 – Rodrigo, how to I get things right when I’m under huge pressure to “get things done”?

-There is one thing for sure you will experience as you grown in your management career: pressure.
+There is one thing you will surely experience as you grow in your management career: pressure.

 Well, that’s why they pay you the big bucks.
 You need to get things done.
-Also, you need to keep your team focused and motivated, else things will start to fall apart.
+Also, you need to keep your team focused and motivated.
+If not, things will start to fall apart.

-The most learning moments of my career were exactly when we were under huge pressure to deliver results.
-I was lucky to work with some amazing leaders who thought me the way out the situation.
+The best learning moments in my career were exactly when we were under enormous pressure to deliver results.
+I was lucky to work with some amazing leaders who taught me the way out of the situation.

-When you are under huge pressure, you need to keep your objectivity.
-This means stopping asking yourself why you are doing this or that and make it clear what you want to take out of the situation.
+When you are under a lot of pressure, you need to keep your objectivity.
+This means not to ask yourself why you are doing this or that and make it clear what you want to get out of the situation.

-Essentially, your goal should be finding out what would be the most effective way to get what needs to be done.
-Forget about the office drama, find your destination and go for it.
+Essentially, your goal should be finding out what would be the most effective way to do what needs to be done.
+Forget the office drama, find your destination and go for it.

-I know this is difficult, but keeping your cool is a key component of keeping your team’s morale in check and maintaining everybody’s sanity.
-Most importantly, remember that, when everything is over and done, you’ll remembered by your actions.
+I know this is difficult, but keeping your cool is a key component in keeping your team’s morale up and maintaining everybody’s sanity.
+Most importantly, remember, when everything is over and done, you’ll remembered by your actions.